JavierMantecon/dotfiles/README.md

 # dotfiles
-dotfiles just in case something goes wrong with laptop
+Following CodelyTV course of dotfiles just in case something goes wrong with laptop